Photo by Jeff Sheldon on Unsplash

 So, with all that said, this post is designed to offer tips and advice for new and returning students.
 Chances are I won’t cover everything ( but honestly, who could?).
 Our school experiences are personal, and this is me sharing mine with you.
 I know that I’m not an expert, and not everyone will have had or be currently experiencing the same things or even programs in their university or college lives, but I hope you take from this what you can.
 In listed form, my advice (which I wish I knew before entering university) is the following…

 I know this might be a tough one to swallow, especially if you got a big deposit in your bank account or a credit card with a large spending limit on it, but I beg you to reconsider going wild with credit (and if you have already I ask you to stop it).
 OSAP here in Ontario, student aid in other parts of Canada, or Financial Aid (if you’re in the United States) is for school and school-related expenses (like tuition, eating, an apartment or rez, some clothes, and books).

-If you spend like a wild person (because we know they give you more than you need) it can become a pretty reckless thing.
+If you spend like a wild person it can become a pretty reckless thing.
 School is supposed to be fun and educational ( I will continue to stress this because it is a social and informative experience in and out of the classroom) but it’s not supposed to put you into debt that you carry for the rest of your adult life.

 So whether your credit is in the form of financial aid, OSAP, student aid, or a plastic credit card, remember that your credit is not a money tree.
 You’ll have to pay it off sometime (so don’t spend like you just won the lottery).